ishapiro/aireview/docs/category-populator.md

 ## Overview

+**Categories are now called TAGS for the users as this makes more sense given their use**

-The Category Populator is a powerful AI-driven feature that allows administrators to automatically populate categories with multiple product reviews.
+The Categories Populator is a powerful AI-driven feature that allows administrators to automatically populate categories with multiple product reviews.
 This feature streamlines the process of creating comprehensive review content for new or existing categories.

 ## Features